1927-07-31: ~TOUR STOPS~---images---audio---transcript---notes---links---site navigation

 Swimming Events.

 Margaret and Billy swam out to the raft.
 The tide was moderately low.
-Kathleen swam out with Aunt Alma, and part of the time she swam when she was over her depth.
+Kathleen swam out with Aunt Alma, and part of the time she swam she was over her depth.

 Swimming Under Water Contest